onkelbeh/HomeAssistantRepository/README.md

 # emerge --depclean
 ```

 Sometimes I had dependencies `portage` didn't respect, in some cases it seems not to know in which Python's site-packages modules are already installed.
 Install them manually (after compile errors).
-Once all packages are updated, you can remove the older python targets in `package.use` and run another upgrade to remove now obsolete support for old Python Versions.
+Once all packages are updated, you can remove the older Python targets in `package.use` and run another upgrade to remove now obsolete support for old Python versions.
 This will save hard disk space and compile time.

 It does not make sense to compile all this stuff **for more than one** Python target.